dart-lang/site-www/src/_guides/language/language-tour.md

 assert(list2.length == 1);
 {% endprettify %}

-For more details and examples of using the spread operator, see the [spread operator proposal.][spread proposal]

 <a id="collection-operators"> </a>
 Dart 2.3 also introduced **collection if** and **collection for**, which you can use to build collections using conditionals (`if`)